Why every woman should get the HPV vaccine

 “Currently, we have no cure for cervical cancer and HPV is commonly associated with cervical cancer.
 It is worth taking the vaccine,” says Dr Asha Dalal, director of obstetric and gynaecology, Sir HN Reliance Foundation Hospital.

 The numbers are pretty astounding.
 India accounts for 23% of global cervical cancer cases.
 Government statistics say that 1,22,844 women are diagnosed with cervical cancer every year.
-Out of 668 Tweak readers who answered a poll on the HPV vaccine, 67% said they taken the shot.
+Out of 668 Tweak readers who answered a poll on the HPV vaccine, 67% said they’ve not taken the shot.
 Like me, most weren’t aware about the HPV vaccine and its potential benefits and risks.

 How does HPV affect women?